 Later in life Magnolia attended Carter's School of Beauty Culture at night.
 She graduated and became a licensed beautician.
 She enjoyed making hair look beautiful.

 Magnolia was a real serious Philadelphia Phillies fan.
 She loved baseball with a passion.
 She would always go to the games at Connie Mack Stadium on Ladies Day for a cost of fifty cents.

 About ten years ago Magnolia moved to Somerdale, NJ with her daughter and family.
 She was cared for and loved beyond measure.
 She was the "Queen" of the home.
 All the neighbors learned to love her.

 Magnolia is survived by her daughter Minister Judy Williams, son-in-law, Minister James E. Williams, grand-daughter, Sharon, great grandson, Kyle, Nephews Hal Willard, Robert, Donald, and Warren McMichael, Michael Shivers.
 Nieces Valerie, Sue, Dorothy, and Denise.
 A host of extended family, cousins and friends.

-To send flowers to Magnolia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Magnolia (Shivers) Lawson, please visit our floral store.